 Craft workshops, workshops, retail and wholesale trade, private households, for indoor areas

-Due to the open tubular steel construction, you can safely store heavy and voluminous goods on several levels using wide-span shelving.
-For example, with our META brand models, you always have an overview of your material and goods, and you can store or retrieve goods on both sides.
-Even in separate operating areas, the stored material can be accessed.
-Heavy, voluminous, and bulky items can be safely stored on the long shelves over several levels with a shelf load of up to 1,000 kg.
+Due to the open tubular steel construction, you can safely store heavy and voluminous goods on several levels using wide-span shelving racks.
+For example, with our META brand models, you always have an overview of materials and goods stored, and you can retrieve items from both sides.
+Heavy, voluminous, and bulky items can be safely stored on the long industrial metal shelving that spans over several levels with a shelf load of up to 1,000kg.

-Flexible shelving units with a maximum shelf load of 500 kg are ideal for small and medium-sized goods.
-The open heavy-duty shelving units can be loaded with materials on both sides, and they are stored stably on the shelves or in open fronted storage bins within steel or tubular steel construction.
-The heavy-duty shelving systems from META or SCHULTE can either be flexibly assembled or firmly bolted together.
+Flexible shelf racks with a maximum shelf load of 500kg are ideal for small and medium-sized goods.
+The open industrial racks can be loaded with materials on both sides.
+The heavy-duty racking systems from Hemmdal or Steinbock can either be flexibly assembled or firmly bolted together.
 These shelving systems can also be individually extended with additional shelves and add-on bays.

-Before purchasing heavy-duty shelving or industrial storage racks, basic questions should be clarified in order to identify the units that best fit your needs.
+Before purchasing heavy-duty shelving for your warehouse or commercial space, basic questions should be clarified in order to identify the units that best fit your needs.
 In addition to the location and the type of goods to be stored, the type of shelving system and the materials used are of safety-relevant importance.
 Firstly, you should correctly calculate the available storage space and the loads to be moved beforehand.
 This way you can be sure that your industrial shelving units are safe to use, and that the shelving system passes the safety inspection.

 The nature of the goods to be stored determines, among other things, the dimensions and design of your industrial racks and shelving system.
 It is therefore important to consider these five basic points in advance:

-When locating heavy-duty shelving indoors or outdoors, there are various criteria to consider:
+Whether you require heavy-duty racking systems for indoor or outdoor use, there are various criteria to consider: